Black Americans aren’t buying Omarosa’s turn against Trump

 “I want to see this nation united as opposed to divided,” she said.
 “I don’t want to see a race war, as Donald Trump does.”

-The deep hostility that African-Americans harbor for Manigault Newman stems largely from her defense of the president or her public silence as he repeatedly attacked the American citizenship of former President Barack Obama; insulted various minority groups and described some African nations as “shithole” countries.
-He has also insulted prominent blacks like U.S. Rep. Maxine Waters and NBA superstar LeBron James, said that “many sides” are to blame for the violence at last year’s white nationalist rally in Charlottesville, Virginia, and ripped African-American athletes for protesting racial injustice.
+The deep hostility that blacks harbor for Manigault Newman stems largely from her defense of the president or her public silence as he repeatedly attacked the American citizenship of former President Barack Obama; insulted various minority groups and described some African nations as “sh*thole” countries.
+He has also insulted prominent blacks such as U.S. Rep. Maxine Waters and NBA superstar LeBron James, said that “many sides” are to blame for the violence at last year’s white nationalist rally in Charlottesville, Va., and ripped black athletes for protesting racial injustice.

-As the highest-profile African-American on the White House staff, she pushed back on accusations that Trump was racist.
-She once told PBS’ “Frontline,” “Every critic, every detractor will have to bow down under President Trump.”
+As the highest-profile black on the White House staff, she pushed back on accusations that Trump was racist.
+She once told PBS’ “Frontline,” ‘’Every critic, every detractor will have to bow down under President Trump.”

+In the book, Manigault Newman suggests she joined Trump’s campaign – despite the misgivings she said she had about her longtime friend and mentor – after an arrangement to join Democrat Hillary Clinton’s campaign fell through and left her feeling spurned.

+She writes that Trump and his campaign were “eager for my help” and she wanted to experience working on a campaign at a “high level.”
+And, “since Trump had little chance of winning, it would be ‘no harm, no foul’ for me to have worked with the campaign for however long it lasted,” she wrote.

-After associating herself with Trump for more than a decade, she now says he “used” her, calling him a “con” who “has been masquerading as someone who is actually open to engaging with diverse communities” and is “truly a racist.”
+She now says he “used” her, calling him a “con” who “has been masquerading as someone who is actually open to engaging with diverse communities” but is “truly a racist.”

 Trump ratcheted up his rhetoric against Manigault Newman on Tuesday.
 “When you give a crazed, crying lowlife a break, and give her a job at the White House, I guess it just didn’t work out,” Trump said.
 “Good work by General Kelly for quickly firing that dog!”
 John Kelly is the White House chief of staff.